2015-2016 Academic Catalog

 CCA reserves the right to correct tuition classification after the deadline in cases where the college believes an error was made.

 For more information regarding residency and tuition classification, please visit the Colorado Department of Higher Education’s website at http://highered.colorado.gov or contact the Admissions, Registration and Records Office at 303-360-4797.

 Students who are residents of Western Interstate Commission for Higher Education (WICHE) states may be eligible to request a reduced Western Undergraduate Exchange (WUE) tuition rate which is less than the non-resident rate.
-WICHE states include Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming.
+WICHE states include Alaska, Arizona, California, Commonwealth of Northern Islands, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming.

 Students applying for the WUE program must provide evidence of domicile in the qualifying states and will be required to reapply for WUE each academic year.

 Students are not permitted to apply time spent in the WUE program toward satisfaction of residency requirements for tuition purposes.
 Online courses are not eligible for the WUE tuition rate.